signalfx/splunk-otel-ios/docs/faq.md

 ### Will this work side by side with other tools?

-Some other tools include similar functionality to Splunk Otel.
+Some other tools include similar functionality to Splunk RUM.
 In these cases, it can result in undefined behavior as they both attempt to leverage similar techniques in order to track and produce user usage data.
 It is best to use one tool for these purposes.

 For example, Firebase Performance Monitoring also performs some method swizzling for event tracking.
 Depending on the order agents are setup, behaviors could change.
 It is best to use one tool as using various tools leads to undefined behavior.